mvgk06/data-structures-and-algorithms/solutions/leetcode/1-two-sum/README.md

 ## Solution 1 - Brute force

--   Traverse all the pairs and if the sum of the current pair is equal to the target, then return the index of the pair.
--   Complexity
-    -   Time - `O(n^2)`
-    -   Space - `O(1)`
-    -   Where `n` is the size of the array.

 ```js
 const twoSum = function (nums, target) {
     for (let i = 0; i < nums.length; i++) {